MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_numberofprobestoattempt.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.NumberOfProbesToAttempt

 ## -description

+Gets or sets the number of probes to attempt to each device while performing this Quality of Service (QoS) measurement.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Number of probes to attempt.

 ## -remarks